wwwazz333/AgendaLyon1/README.md

 # AgendaLyon1

+## English

+This agenda allows you to view your university timetable from Lyon 1, with features such as:

+Attach tasks to a course — for homework, reminders of exams, etc.

+Get notified of any changes to your timetable.

+Set smart alarms that adapt to your schedule, based on your class times, so you’ll never be late again.

+Find an available classroom in your university.

+Use a widget to quickly see your upcoming classes.

+This application was designed to display the timetables of students at Université Lyon 1 (lyon1), but it also works with any university calendar that uses a dynamic ICalendar link.

+It’s very easy to add your schedule or calendar to the app — simply scan the provided QR code.

+## French

 Cet agenda vous permet de consulter votre emploi du temps universitaire de Lyon 1 avec des fonctionnalités telles que :

 - Associer des taches à un cours, pour vos devoirs, se rappeler d'un DS, etc.